 An increasing number of consumers, in particular mid-to-high end consumers and children’s furniture consumers, choose to embrace new living concepts, such as the ‘eco home’.
 These consumers have a strong preference for environment-friendly furniture, such as odour- and formaldehyde-free products, despite the fact that the price of most of such furniture is higher.
-According to HKTDC’s consumer survey, over 90% of respondents are interested in using green, eco-friendly materials and are willing to pay a premium of 14% on average in purchasing products made of green materials.
+According to a survey of mainland middle class consumption conducted by the Hong Kong Trade Development Council (HKTDC), over 90% of respondents are interested in using green, eco-friendly materials and are willing to pay a premium of 14% on average.
 In view of this, many furniture and building materials brands have added the idea of eco-friendliness in their brand concept.
-Examples in the mainland market include ‘smart’ furniture incorporating indoor air purification function and lightweight honeycomb board furniture.
+Examples in the mainland market include ‘smart’ furniture incorporating indoor air purification functions and lightweight honeycomb board furniture.

 Demand for children’s furniture is on the rise.
-As living conditions improve, parents are increasingly willing to buy suitable furniture for their children to create a good environment for their development.
-With the full implementation of the two-child policy under the 13th Five-Year Plan, pundits believe that the market has further room for growth.
-According to preliminary data from the National Bureau of Statistics, the number of children aged below 15 reached 230 million in 2016, including 17.86 million newborns, representing a birth rate of 13 (per 1,000 people).
-Surveys show that in the children’s furniture market, beds and desks and chairs make up the biggest share.
-Currently in this market, the ratio of plywood furniture to solid wood furniture is approximately 7:3, but as people’s income levels rise and they become more health and environmentally conscious, the ratio of solid wood in children’s furniture may rise.
+As living standards improve, parents are increasingly willing to buy suitable furniture to create a good environment for their children’s development.
+With the full implementation of the two-child policy under the 13th Five-Year Plan (2016-2020), pundits believe that the market has further room for growth.
+According to preliminary data from the National Bureau of Statistics, the number of children under 15 reached 250 million in 2018, including 15.23 million newborns.
+Among all children’s furniture, wooden furniture takes up the lion’s share, accounting for nearly 90%, followed by plastic furniture.

-Green is the underlying trend in the furniture industry and more and more enterprises are using water-based rather than traditional solvent-based paints.
+Green is the underlying trend in the furniture industry, with more and more enterprises using water-based paints rather than traditional solvent-based.
 Water-based paints refer to coatings that are water soluble or dispersible.
-The biggest difference between water-based and traditional solvent-based paints is that the former require no addition of hardener or thinner and therefore do not contain toxic substances such as formaldehyde, benzene and xylene, which makes them more safe and compliant with environmental standards.
+The biggest difference between water-based and traditional solvent-based paints is that the former requires no addition of hardener or thinner and therefore does not contain toxic substances, such as formaldehyde, benzene or xylene, which makes them safer and more compliant with environmental standards.

-Rosewood is a type of quality hardwood and furniture made of such material is generally regarded as superior.
-As the rosewood furniture industry thrives, in addition to traditional rosewood markets representing respectively the Beijing, Jiangsu and Guangdong schools of craftsmanship, there are now markets representing craftsmanship schools from Dongyang in Zhejiang, Xianyou in Fujian, Shanxi and Shanghai.
+Rosewood is a type of quality hardwood; furniture made of such material is generally regarded as superior, with mahogany now the most popular type of rosewood in the market.
+As the rosewood furniture industry thrives, in addition to traditional rosewood markets in the Beijing, Jiangsu and Guangdong schools of craftsmanship, there are now markets for craftsmanship schools from Dongyang in Zhejiang, Xianyou in Fujian, Shanxi and Shanghai.
 The rosewood furniture industries in Pingxiang in Guangxi and Guangfeng in Jiangxi are also growing fast.

-Star-graded hotels are a major source for the demand of upmarket furniture.
-Statistics from the China National Tourism Administration show that the number of five-star hotels on the mainland has increased from 492 in 2010 to 809 in 2016, representing an average annual growth rate of 8.6%.
-The number of four-star hotels has increased from 1,817 in 2010 to 2,367 in 2016, an average annual growth rate of 4.5%.
-Average annual demand for new furniture from these hotels is worth about RMB3.6 billion.
-Based on the frequency of replacing furniture at least once every five years in hotels, it is estimated that demand from furniture replacement in hotels will reach almost RMB13 billion in 2017.
+Star-graded hotels are a major source of demand of upmarket furniture.
+Statistics from the China National Tourism Administration show that the number of five-star hotels on the mainland has increased from 640 in 2012 to 819 in 2018, representing an average annual growth rate of 5.2%.
+The number of four-star hotels has increased from 2,186 in 2012 to 2,351 in 2018, an average annual growth rate of 1.2%.
+The increase in the number of star-graded hotels will drive up the demand for furniture.

 Source: Global Trade Atlas